sswietoniowski/learning-aspnetcore-webapi-7-building-minimal-apis/README.md

 > Handling exceptions is a common task for any ASP.NET Core application and it's not that different for minimal APIs.

-### Using the Developer Exception Page Middleware

-_Developer Exception Page Middleware_ exposes stack traces for unhandled exceptions:

-- useful during development,
-- should **NOT** be used outside of a development environment.

-It is enabled by default when:

-- running in the development environment,
-- **AND** the app is set up with a call into `WebApplication.CreateBuilder` (which is the case for minimal APIs).

 To test out how exception handling mechanism works, I've added a new handler:

 ```csharp